MustaphaU/Multistage-Multimodal-Recommender-System-on-Amazon-EKS-with-NVIDIA-Merlin/lambda/readme.md

   }'
 ```

-* Create the function (same VPC as ElastiCache so it can reach Redis/Valkey)
+* Create the function (same VPC as ElastiCache so it can reach Valkey)
 ```bash
 aws lambda create-function \
   --function-name recsys-feature-computation \